Supriyasingh2/Supriyasingh2/README.md

 - 👯 I’m looking to collaborate on **Node.js**

-- 👨‍💻 All of my projects are available at [https://supriyasingh2.github.io/](https://supriyasingh2.github.io/)
+- 👨‍💻 All of my projects are available at <a href="https://supriyasingh2.github.io/">Porfolio</a>

 - 📫 How to reach me **supriyasinghgaur8@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1SmzbJRGtW2sHRmrSJ1DPHv1iNU4LOPsG/view?usp=sharing](https://drive.google.com/file/d/1SmzbJRGtW2sHRmrSJ1DPHv1iNU4LOPsG/view?usp=sharing)
+- 📄 Know about my experiences <a href="https://drive.google.com/file/d/1SmzbJRGtW2sHRmrSJ1DPHv1iNU4LOPsG/view?usp=sharing">resume</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">